gmac/professional-javascript/part1_basics/intro_to_javascript.md

  - `null`
  - `undefined`

-We commonly put single data values into conditionals, and allow the value's truthiness to fulfill the condition:
+We'll frequently place single data values into conditionals, and allow the value's truthiness to fulfill the condition:

 ```javascript
 var orders = [];